amagura/zelda-battery/README.md

 # Dependencies
 ## Windows
-The Windows version of ZBatt just depends on the stuff that Windows provides, such as the Windows API, lulz.
+The Windows version of ZBatt just depends on the stuff that Windows provides, such as the Windows API, lulz.<br />
 So you shouldn't need to install anything for ZBatt to work.

 #### Linux and BSD